spatialos/UnrealGDK/SpatialGDK/Documentation/content/game-client-interest-management.md

 > **Tip**: You need to convert your chosen number of meters into centimeters, square it, and then enter the resulting value.
 For example, to set a distance of 150 meters, you need to enter 225000000 (like in the screenshot above).

 ### Example
-If you set the `NetCullDistanceSquared` to 200 meters for all Characters, game clients receive updates about Characters that are within 200 meters of their own player.
+In your game you have an Actor Blueprint called `PlayerCharacter`, which represents players within your game.
+If you set `PlayerCharacter`'s `NetCullDistanceSquared` to 200 meters, then all game clients will receive updates about all `PlayerCharacter`s that are within 200 meters of their own player.

 And if you set the `NetCullDistanceSquared` to 400 meters for vehicles, game clients receive updates about vehicles within 400 meters of their player.